auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

 ## Using Modules

-1. Two primary differences are introduced moving when transitioning from stand-alone Python scripts to Python modules:
+Two primary differences are introduced moving when transitioning from stand-alone Python scripts to Python modules:

+1. **Running Scripts as Modules**

 - Instead of calling a script by its file path, you now run it using the '-m' flag with its module name (without the '.py' extension).
-  - Example:
+- **Example**:
 Instead of:
 ```bash
 python src/mcq_workflow/generate_mcqs.py